eclipxe13/engineworks-progress-status/README.md

 ## EngineWorks\ProgressStatus\Status

 This is an immutable class that stores:
-- start: DateTime object when the complete progress starts
+- `start` - DateTime object when the complete progress starts
-- current: DateTime object to set the current (last updated) time
+- `current` - DateTime object to set the current (last updated) time
-- total: count of expected tasks
+- `total` - count of expected tasks
-- value: current value of the progress
+- `value` - current value of the progress
-- message: current (last updated) status message
+- `message` - current (last updated) status message

 ## EngineWorks\ProgressStatus\ProgressInterface